Dry Skin/ Damaged skin barrier

 1. Loss of Hydration

-A healthy skin barrier helps retain moisture, but when dryness takes over, the skin loses its ability to hold water effectively.
-This leads to increased dehydration, making the skin feel tight, flaky, and rough.
+A healthy skin barrier retains moisture.
+However, when dryness takes over, your skin loses its ability to hold water effectively.
+This leads to increased dehydration.
+As a result, your skin may feel tight, flaky, and rough.

 2. Increased Sensitivity

-When dead skin cells accumulate, they create an uneven surface that disrupts the skin’s natural renewal process.
-This makes the skin more susceptible to irritation, redness, and inflammation.
+When dead skin cells accumulate, they create an uneven surface.
+This disrupts your skin’s natural renewal process.
+Consequently, your skin becomes more susceptible to irritation, redness, and inflammation.

 3. Breakouts and Clogged Pores

-A buildup of dead skin can mix with excess oil and debris, clogging pores and leading to acne, blackheads, and breakouts.
-Dry skin can also trigger excess oil production as a compensatory response, worsening the issue.
+A buildup of dead skin can mix with excess oil and debris, clogging pores.
+This leads to acne, blackheads, and breakouts.
+Dry skin may also trigger excess oil production in response, worsening the problem.

 4. Weakened Defense Against Environmental Aggressors

-A compromised skin barrier allows pollutants, bacteria, and allergens to penetrate more easily, increasing the risk of infections, irritation, and premature aging.
+A compromised skin barrier permits pollutants, bacteria, and allergens to penetrate more easily.
+This increases the risk of infections, irritation, and premature aging.

 5. Premature Aging

-Chronic dryness and a weak skin barrier accelerate the formation of fine lines and wrinkles.
-Without proper hydration and exfoliation, the skin loses elasticity, making it appear older and less vibrant.
+Chronic dryness and a weak skin barrier speed up the formation of fine lines and wrinkles.
+Without proper hydration and exfoliation, the skin loses elasticity.
+This makes it appear older and less vibrant.

 How to Restore and Maintain a Healthy Skin Barrier